cicada-lang/inet-cute/docs/articles/type-system-as-homomorphism-between-monoids.md

 and the space of terms is a space of _concatenative programs_.

-The space of concatenative programs is inspired by the Forth programming language.
+The space of concatenative programs is inspired by the Forth programming language and the Joy programming language.

 Some key points of our demonstration:

-- Negation of linear logic should NOT be interpreted as "implying false", but be interpreted as a type of _linear assignment_ (thus constructive).
+- Negation of linear logic should NOT be interpreted as "implying false", but be interpreted as a type of _linear assignment_ (thus non classical).

 - Linear logic additive connectives can be interpreted without concurrency.